Augie-Environmental-Studies/jupyter-server/README.md

 ```

 For better security, we don't directly expose
 our server to the internet.
-Instead, use Cloudflare Tunnel
+Instead, we use Cloudflare Tunnel
 to proxy every traffic and authenticate users.
 We followed installation instructions at
 https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/